raghavagps/cytolncpred/README.md

 README.md			: This file provide information about this package

-dnabert2_10k			: This folder contains the fine-tuned DNABERT-2 model
+dnabert2_10k.zip (not provided)			: This zipped file contains the fine-tuned DNABERT-2 model.
+It can be downloaded from the [link](https://webs.iiitd.edu.in/raghava/cytolncpred/downloads/dnabert2_10k.zip).
+This file should be present in the working directory.

 cytolncpred.py                  : Main python program